apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     set to no, ZooKeeper will not require updates to be synced to the media.

-* *jute.maxbuffer:* :
+* *jute.maxbuffer* :
-    (Java system property:**jute.maxbuffer**)
+    (Java system property:**jute.maxbuffer**).
-    This option can only be set as a Java system property.
+    - This option can only be set as a Java system property.
     There is no zookeeper prefix on it.
 It specifies the maximum size of the data that can be stored in a znode.
-The default is 0xfffff, or just under 1M.
-If this option is changed, the system property must be set on all servers and clients otherwise problems will arise.
-This is really a sanity check.
+The unit is: byte.
+The default is 0xfffff(1048575) bytes, or just under 1M.
+    - If this option is changed, the system property must be set on all servers and clients otherwise problems will arise.
+      - When *jute.maxbuffer* in the client side is greater than the server side, the client wants to write the data exceeds *jute.maxbuffer* in the server side, the server side will get **java.io.IOException: Len error**
+      - When *jute.maxbuffer* in the client side is less than the server side, the client wants to read the data exceeds *jute.maxbuffer* in the client side, the client side will get **java.io.IOException: Unreasonable length** or **Packet len  is out of range!**
+    - This is really a sanity check.
 ZooKeeper is designed to store data on the order of kilobytes in size.
+      In the production environment, increasing this property to exceed the default value is not recommended for the following reasons:
+      - Large size znodes cause unwarranted latency spikes, worsen the throughput
+      - Large size znodes make the synchronization time between leader and followers unpredictable and non-convergent(sometimes timeout), cause the quorum unstable

 * *jute.maxbuffer.extrasize*:
     (Java system property: **zookeeper.jute.maxbuffer.extrasize**)